whatwg/cookiestore/explainer.md

 then it is possible for a site to set both a partitioned and unpartitioned cookie with the same name.

-In this edge case, if a site would like to distinguish between whether they want to delete their partitioned and unpartitioned cookie, they can provide a `partitioned` attribute.
-If the site wants to delete the partitioned cookie, the site could use:
+To delete a partitioned cookie, the `partitioned` parameter must be provided:

 ```javascript
 await cookieStore.delete({